Rees-Jones Center for Foster Care Excellence

 Contact Foster Care

 The Rees-Jones Center for Foster Care Excellence brings together foster care experts in pediatrics, behavioral health, research and child welfare.
-They provide primary care for children from birth to 18 years of age who live with relatives, foster parents, or in a group home.
+They provide primary care for children from birth to 18 years of age who live with relatives, kinship families, foster parents, or in a group home.

 Additional services include child behavior and development support, care coordination, and specialty referrals to address each child's special health care needs.